 A number of national patient surveys ask service users to rate their overall experience on a scale of 0 (very poor) to 10 (very good).
 It is useful to compare people's responses to understand how experience varies across NHS services.

 All GP Patient Survey respondents are asked "Overall, how would you describe your experience of your GP practice?"
-The proportion of patients who had a good overall experience (‘very good’ plus ‘fairly good’) of their GP practice decreased from 88% in 2012 to 85% in 2017.
+The proportion of patients who had a good overall experience (‘very good’ or ‘fairly good’) of their GP practice decreased from 88% in 2012 to 85% in 2017.
 In 2018, 84% of patients had a good overall experience and this decreased slightly to 83% in 2019.
-The proportion of patients who had a poor overall experience (‘very poor’ plus ‘fairly poor’) was 3.6% in 2012, and increased from to 6% in 2018 to 6.5% in 2019.
+The proportion of patients who had a poor overall experience (‘very poor’ or ‘fairly poor’) was 3.6% in 2012, and increased from 6% in 2018 to 6.5% in 2019.
 Changes to the 2018 GP Patient Survey resulted in this question not being directly comparable with previous years.

-Adult Social Care Survey respondents are asked “Overall, how satisfied or dissatisfied are you with the care and support services you receive?”.
+Adult Social Care Survey respondents are asked “Overall, how satisfied or dissatisfied are you with the care and support services you receive?”
 Answers to this question have remained largely stable over time.
 However, in the most recent year there was a statistically significant increase in the proportion of service users who were “extremely or very dissatisfied”.
-In 2017-18, 65% of service users reported they were “extremely or very satisfied” with the care and support services they receive, 25% were “quite satisfied” and 2% were “extremely or very dissatisfied”.
+In 2017-18, 65% of service users reported that they were “extremely or very satisfied” with the care and support services they received, 25% were “quite satisfied” and 2% were “extremely or very dissatisfied”.